spion/async-compare/README.md

 There is an optional parameter `--file <file>` which will only test a single file and report any encountered errors in detail.

+Both execution time and peak memory usage are reported.

 ## debuggability